jesse920524/learngit/readme.txt

 creating a new branch is queck and simple!

-git is a free software//fix issue101 by add "a"
+git is a free software//fix issue101 by add 'a'